Mortgages

 You’ll need to appoint a solicitor for the legal work and ensure you have mortgage protection insurance and buildings insurance.

-Once everything is in place, your solicitor will arrange for a funds transfer between lenders and ensure your new mortgage is ready to draw down.
-Remortgaging can take between four and twelve weeks.
+Once everything is in place, your solicitor will arrange a funds transfer between lenders and ensure your new mortgage is ready to draw down.

 Switching your mortgage to a better interest rate could save you thousands of euro.